seanl20/sterning-coding-test/README.md

 As for the Rspec suite, it was made so that the errors were fixed.

+UPDATE:
+	Made changes to retrieve database user, pass and host using local_env.yml file so please ensure that the file was created and added to the config folder.

 * Ruby version
 ruby version: 2.6.6